KaiAnnFletcher/UI-UX-Challenge/README.md

 BUILD ISSUES

-During the course of ths challenge I encountered a CORS error that applied to the ticketmaster API.
+During the course of this challenge I encountered a CORS error that applied to the ticketmaster API.

 It seemed as though the only solution which worked for this error involved building and deploying a cors-anywhere app on heroku which acts as a proxy.
 So you send the request through this proxy url which sends the request with the correct header configuration.

-I tried testing in POstman and getting the correct headers but this did not work.
+I tried testing in Postman and getting the correct headers but this did not work.

 Other types of easier solutions did not work.